-The organization considers cash and cash equivalents to be cash balances and highly liquid investments with original maturities of three months or less.
+The organization considers cash and cash equivalents to be cash balances, and highly liquid investments with original maturities of three months or less or are cashable on demand.

-Capital Assets
+Tangible Capital Assets

 Tangible capital assets are recorded at cost.
 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated useful life of a tangible asset are capitalized.
 When a tangible capital asset no longer contributes to the organization's ability to provide services, its carrying amount is written down to its residual value.